joantolos/blog/content/blog/doIt.md

 {{< img-post path="/img/doIt/" file="cartoon.png" alt="Paco Sordo Cartoon">}}
 _Cartoon credit: {{< url-link "Paco Sordo" "http://www.facebook.com/pacosordoillustration" >}}_

-* "Ey!
-It is yourself from the future, I have to tell you something important!
-In 2018 you are going to...
-Hello?"
-* "What are you doing?"
-"I am drawing a house and a dog.
-I love drawing."
-* "A dog this?
-The anatomy, the perspective, everything wrong!
-And that leg?
-Is larger than the other.
-That colour there is not right, it is saturated."
-"I don't care, I just draw because is fun"

-Nothing else to add.

 # Meditate

 There is a lot of information on the Internet about how to do it and the benefits it carries.
 You can use apps or multiple options to start.
 It's easier than it sounds.